Ashland City Band: Rain dance parade & other stories (Part 4)

 The next year, Maddox decided on standard uniform shirts that included a swan, then the symbol of Ashland.

 In 2011, when Bieghler was conductor, it was time to buy all new uniform shirts for band members.
 He couldn’t find the same green color they had been wearing for a number of years.
 Bieghler agonized about the decision, to the point of having sleepless nights.
 He finally chose a teal color, and was relieved when band members told him they liked it a lot.
-They still wear teal color shirts to this day.
+They wore teal color shirts through 2022, then switched to dark blue shirts in 2023.

 I asked for more stories.
 Bieghler and Maddox came up with two from the band’s trip to our sister city Guanajuato, Mexico.